unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **Bandits** rove in gangs and are sometimes led by thugs, veterans, or spellcasters.
 Not all bandits are evil.
 Oppression, drought, disease, or famine can often drive otherwise honest folk to a life of banditry.

 **Pirates** are bandits of the high seas.
-They might be freebooters interested only in treasure and murder, or they might be privateers sanctioned by the crown to attack and plunder an enemy nation’s vessels.
+They might be freebooters interested only in loot and murder, or they might be privateers sanctioned by the crown to attack and plunder an enemy nation’s vessels.

 ### Bandit Captain